 - China – Cellulose Pulp: China’s Quest to Satisfy WTO Panels and the Appellate Body (2019), World Trade Review, volume 18(2), in collaboration with Kara Reynolds.

 - Overview of WTO Jurisprudence in 2016 (2018), European Yearbook of International Economic Law 2018, edited by Marc Bungenberg et al., Springer, in collaboration with Jan Bohanes, Panagiotis Kyriakou, and Christian Vidal-León.

 - Ask for the Moon, Settle for the Stars: What is a Reasonable Period to Comply with WTO Awards?
-(2017), World Trade Review, Volume 16, Issue 2, in collaboration with Petros Mavroidis, Niall Meagher and Tom Prusa.
+(2017), World Trade Review, volume 16(2), in collaboration with Petros Mavroidis, Niall Meagher and Tom Prusa.

 - Geographical Indications in the Accession Landscape (2017), Trade Multilateralism in Twenty-First Century: Building the Upper Floors of the Trading System, edited by Alexei Kireyev and Chiedu Osakwe, WTO and Cambridge University Press.

-- From ‘Standard-Takers’ to ‘Standard-Makers’: Developing Countries and Least-Developed Countries’ Perspectives in the Harmonization of Technical Regulations Through International Standards (2016), Global Trade and Customs Journal, Volume 11, Issue 9, in collaboration with Vitaliy Pogoretskyy.
+- From ‘Standard-Takers’ to ‘Standard-Makers’: Developing Countries and Least-Developed Countries’ Perspectives in the Harmonization of Technical Regulations Through International Standards (2016), Global Trade and Customs Journal, volume 11(9), in collaboration with Vitaliy Pogoretskyy.

 To contact Ms Yanguas Acosta, email to: email@example.com.